dlu-ch/dlb/doc/ex_context.rst

    .. method:: managed_tree_path_of(path, *, is_dir=None, existing=False, collapsable=False)

-      Returns the :term:`managed tree path` of the *path* of a filesystem object in the :term:`managed tree`.
+      Return the :term:`managed tree path` of the *path* of a filesystem object in the :term:`managed tree`.

       For *path* to be considered as the path of a filesystem object in the :term:`managed tree`, *path* must either be a relative path or it must have :attr:`root_path` as a prefix.